denerslemos/CMSSW_basic_instructions/README.md

 ## CMS Talk and CMS Pub Talk <a name="cmstalk"></a>

 Recently the CMS collaboration started to comunicate using CMS Talk (https://cms-talk.web.cern.ch) (for general: detectors, meetings, jobs, ...) and  CMS Pub Talk (https://cms-pub-talk.web.cern.ch/) (for analysis related updates) which is similar to a forum where people can interact.
-I made a set of slides with the some intructions that can be found here: https://github.com/denerslemos/CMSSW_basic_instructions/blob/main/cmstalk.pdf
+I made a set of slides with the some intructions that can be found here: https://github.com/denerslemos/CMSSW_basic_instructions/blob/main/cmstalk.pdf .
+Also, CMS uses Twiki's (https://twiki.org/cgi-bin/view/TWiki/TWikiUsersGuide) and Indico (https://indico.nucleares.unam.mx/ihelp/pdf/IndicoUserGuide.pdf) pages for meetings and presentations.
+In addition, Mattermost is a chat used for different groups in CMS to quick contact.
+To use it you just need to go to http://mattermost.web.cern.ch and log in with your CERN account.
+For additional information of invitation links, text/email me.

 ## TDR <a name="tdr"></a>